 One will think, how is that possible?
 Yes, it is just playing with your mind.
 Giving you a feel now is the right time to buy , not tomorrow or any other day you would need so.
 Good puerh gains on price every year ( unless the economy stagnation, which is happening lately ) , makes no sense to do it other way around.
 Makes sense to discount last year’s green tea , some black tea and oolong tea.

-I pottery is discounted , it is either has some flaws ( that’s the way we do ) or the price is very high , so there is a space for this marketing trick of XX% discount.
+If pottery is discounted , it is either has some flaws ( that’s the way we do ) or the original price was very high , so there is a space for this marketing trick of XX% discount.

 Any discount has to make a sense , like buying bigger amount , pre-order or product can not be sold for current price ( worth lower price ) .